Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 - File Config: Enables applications to specify EMA configuration in an EmaConfig.xml file

-- Parameters, reconnectAttemptLimit, reconnectMinDelay, reconnectMaxDelay, xmlTraceXXX, MsgKeyInUpdates only can be configured on Consumer/IProvider/NiProvider instance level.
+- Parameters, reconnectAttemptLimit, reconnectMinDelay, reconnectMaxDelay, xmlTrace, MsgKeyInUpdates only can be configured on Consumer/IProvider/NiProvider instance level.

 ## Consumer Features: